MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-VI-Fishery-Conservation-Management-National-Oceanic-Atmospheric-Administration-Department-Commerce/part-635-Atlantic-Highly-Migratory-Species/subpart-F-Enforcement/section-635.71.md

 (8) Fail to make available for inspection an Atlantic HMS or its area of custody, as specified in § 635.5(e) and (f).

-(9) Fail to report the catching of any Atlantic HMS to which a conventional tag has been affixed under a tag and release program.
+(9) Fail to report the catching of any Atlantic HMS to which a conventional tag has been affixed under a tag and release program as specified in § 635.26(a).

 (10) Falsify or fail to display and maintain vessel and gear identification, as specified in § 635.6.